Course content – International Law of Global Security, Peace & Development

 Due to the international context of the subject matter all modules of the study programme in Glasgow, Barcelona and Lüneburg are offered in English.
 Besides professional qualifications, the close partnership between the universities ensures the acquisition of language and cultural skills, which are of great significance to the practice of international law.

-As a rule, you write your Master's thesis in the fourth semester.
+As a rule, you write your Master's thesis at Leuphana in the fourth semester.
 The Master's thesis is written between January and August.
 The scope of editing is 20,000-25,000 words.
-You will write your dissertation at the partner university where you spent the third semester.

 Study regulations/subject-specific schedule